ronisbr/TerminalPager.jl/docs/src/man/usage.md

 ### `@help`

-This macro calls the help of any function and redirects it to the `pager`:
+This macro calls the help of any function, macro, or other object and redirects it to the `pager`:

 ```julia-repl
 julia> @help write